notwaldorf/emoji-translate/README.md

 # emoji-translate

-Chrome extension to translate text to emoji.
+This is the only bookmarklet you will ever need.
+It translates english to emoji.